 USAA Medicare Advantage Plans

-Medicare Advantage plans (MA) aren’t offered by USAA.
+Medicare Advantage plans (Part C) aren’t offered by USAA.
 If you would like to review Medicare Advantage options, fill out our online request form or give us a call.

 USAA Medicare Part D

-Part D plans aren’t offered by USAA.
+Part D prescription drug plans aren’t offered by USAA.
 For additional information about Medicare Part D options, give us a call, or fill out the online request form.

 USAA Financial Strength Ratings